-Eventually, Poque travelled to North America with French colonists who settled in New Orleans and the surrounding area.
+Eventually, Poque traveled to North America with French colonists who settled in New Orleans and the surrounding area.
 The game caught on quickly, with English-speaking settlers Anglicizing Poque to poker.
 The game mechanics changed as well, becoming more similar to how modern poker is played.

-At its core, Poker today hasn’t changed much - you sit down at a poker table (virtual or real), you’re dealt cards.
+At its core, Poker today hasn’t changed much - you sit down at a poker table (virtual or real), and you’re dealt cards.
 You make bets on the value of the cards combo in your hand, and the best hand wins the round.

 Easy.